 Hello fellow science geeks!
-This is The Daily Bone and I’m your circumspect doggie correspondent along with my erudite colleague Joseph (Joey dog) Stephens.
+This is The Daily Bone and I’m your circumspect doggie correspondent Chester L. W. Spaniel, along with my erudite colleague Joseph (Joey dog) Spaniel.
 Warning!
 If you’re scared of spiders, don’t read this.
 Or, read it anyway.
 Maybe you just might change your mind.

 It’s that time of year again!
 No, not just for leaves turning pretty colors and falling off the trees onto the ground.

 Not for the cool nights with bright stars shining above.
 Not for the flocks of flying geese, mobs of blue jays in the morning, and colorful pumpkins everywhere.